Our featured feline, Ragamuffin - read more about him at the foot of the page

 Signs photographed Sep 2005

 Cat & Wheel: the only pub we know of with this name is not far from the centre of the south-western city of Bristol.
 Our request about the origin of the name brought a reply from Graeme Robbins, who paints inn signs.
-He says it is a corruption of 'Catherine Wheel', which was a medieval instrument of torture (so that's why the cat has that expression!)
-Our thanks to Graeme, who has an informative and attractive website — perhaps we will be able to feature some of his work in due course.
+He says it is a corruption of 'Catherine Wheel', which was a medieval instrument of torture — our thanks to Graeme, who has an informative and attractive website.
+Older sign 2005.

 Picture of the pub